VideoCAD

 Problem

-Because of the Open GL limitation, we can not create three-dimensional image with a resolution in pixels more than the screen resolution in Windows.
-However, modern megapixel cameras already have a much higher resolution.
+Because of the Open GL limitation, we can not create three-dimensional image with number of pixels more than the screen number of pixels in Windows.
+However, modern megapixel cameras already have a much higher number of pixels.

-Even when the camera resolution is less than the screen resolution, it is inconvenient to work with images that occupy a large area on the screen and require a lot of time for regeneration.
+Even when the camera number of pixels is less than the screen number of pixels, it is inconvenient to work with images that occupy a large area on the screen and require a lot of time for regeneration.

-In most cases, we need only to see how an object on the scene will look on image from a camera with the specified resolution.
+In most cases, we need only to see how an object on the scene will look on image from a camera with the specified number of pixels.

-VideoCAD solves this problem with the help of PiP technology (Picture in Picture).
+with the help of PiP technology (Picture in Picture);

 1. Construct 3D model of the scene, place 3D models.
-See Example and Example.
+See Example.

 2. Create camera and place it in the appropriate position.